 Goodban Fellowship and Assistantship

 The Goodban Fellow is available to undergraduate students who have been admitted to the master of science in communication sciences and disorders program who have completed all prerequisite SLP requirements, including ASHA sciences, and who are involved with NSSLHA or show leadership potential.

-Applicants must have an undergraduate GPA of 3.5 or higher and a minimum GRE score of 300 with a writing score of 4 or higher.
+Applicants must have an undergraduate GPA of 3.5 or higher.
 Completed applications must be received by Jan.
 15 to be considered.
 This fellowship is renewable for a second year depending on academic progress.
 For more information, contact the CSD department.